StarChart-Labs/calamari/docs/COLLABORATORS.md

 * [Synchronize BinTray artifacts to Maven central](https://bintray.com/docs/usermanual/uploads/uploads_syncingwiththirdpartyplatforms.html)
 * Verify artifacts are present on Maven central
 * Create a release on GitHub including all binary and source jars
+* Change the `next-release` milestone to the released version number, move any unresolved tickets/pull-requests to a new `next-release` milestone, and close the version'd milestone